 - Issued Shares: Shares that have been given to owners in return for cash or services.
 Note, issued shares must always be less than authorized shares.

 Businesses must register the type of business formed with the state where they do business.
 Forming an LLC involves the members filing an Articles of Organization with the primary state where the LLC conducts business.
 All members sign a contract that is referred to as an Operating Agreement that is used to manage the daily activities of the LLC.
 The Operating Agreement also defines each member's stake in the newly formed LLC.

 For the formation of a corporation, Articles of Incorporation must be filed with the Secretary of State in the state where the corporation intends to establish a headquarters.
-The Articles of incorporation lists the board of directors that is responsible for managing corporate business activities, as well as creates the bylaws that the corporation must follow when in operation.
+The Articles of incorporation list the board of directors that is responsible for managing corporate business activities, as well as creating the bylaws that the corporation must follow when in operation.

 Best State to Form